Waka (canoe): Other materials used

 Some waka, particularly in the Chatham Islands, were not conventional canoes, but were constructed from raupō (bulrushes) or flax stalks.

 In 2009, the Okeanos Foundation for the Sea and Salthouse Boatbuilders built a fleet of vaka moana / waka hourua with fibreglass hulls.
 One of these, the Haunui, was gifted to the Te Toki Voyaging Trust in New Zealand.

 In April 2011 Te Puni Kokiri, The Māori Development Agency, announced a joint venture with an Auckland tribe to build a PVC plastic pavilion in the shape of a waka as a promotion for local Māori.
-The "Tupper waka", as it was called in the media, was a small conference facility for well-off visitors during the world rugby competition held in New Zealand in September 2011.
+The "Tupperwaka", as it was dubbed, was a small conference facility for well-off visitors during the world rugby competition held in New Zealand in September 2011.
 Most of the $2 million funding came from the government, but the tribe was contributing $100,000 and would retain ownership after the event.
-The graphic on television showed that it is largely a promotional device with seating, tables and a bar.
-It will not be open to the general public, according to the media briefing.
+The graphic on television showed that it was largely a promotional device with seating, tables and a bar.

 The waka taua Te Tuhono in the National Museum of Scotland was restored and partially reconstructed by the Māori craftsman George Nuku, using carved poly(methyl methacrylate) (PMMA) to recreate missing sections.

 Related meanings

 The word "waka" is also used in broader senses that can be translated as "vessel", "container", or "vehicle".

-A waka huia is a hollowed and carved vessel used for storing of taonga (treasures) such as the prized tail feathers of the now-extinct huia (Heteralocha acutirostris) that are worn as ornaments in the hair.
+A waka huia is a hollowed and carved vessel used for storing of taonga (treasures) such as the prized tail feathers of the now extinct huia (Heteralocha acutirostris) that are worn as ornaments in the hair.

-In current Māori language usage, waka is used to refer to cars, (along with the transliterated term motokā), waka-rere-rangi for aircraft and a waka hari hinu is an oil tanker – a waka niho (gear container) is a car's gearbox.
+In current Māori language usage, waka is used to refer to cars (along with the transliterated term motokā), waka-rere-rangi for aircraft and a waka hari hinu is an oil tanker – a waka niho (gear container) is a car's gearbox.
 Waka can be used to refer transport in general, such as in "Te Manatū Waka" (Ministry of Transport) and "Waka Kotahi" (NZ Transport Agency).